GO-29

 SciRPN

 GO-29 SciRPN closely simulates the venerable HP-29C Programmable Pocket Scientific Calculator.
 The HP-29C was released in 1977 and sold for a MSRP of $195.
-Virtually indistinguishable from the real item in operation, GO-29 is a powerful yet simple retro calculator.
+Virtually indistinguishable from the real item in operation, GO-29 was created in 2019 as a powerful yet simple programmable retro calculator.

 Topics